These lovely little pie dough roses are ridiculously easy to make, and will immediately up your pie-making game!

 I’ve always been a little intimidated by people who can make fancy, ornate pies; the kind most of us see only in the front windows of fine European-style bakeries.

-How to Make a 4-Circle Pastry Rose
+Simple 4-Circle Pastry Rose (Step-by-Step)

 Four-circle pie dough roses are so easy to make; it’s almost embarrassing.
 They each take just seconds to form, and immediately raise your pastry aesthetic to a whole new level!